 - Coughing and/or gagging

 If aspiration pneumonia occurs, your cat may experience additional symptoms including:

 Diagnosis is twofold, diagnose megaesophagus and the underlying cause.
-This may include:

-Fluoroscopy is another test your veterinarian may choose to carry out to evaluate the esophagus.
+- Fluoroscopy: Another test your veterinarian may choose to carry out to evaluate the esophagus.
 This test uses x-rays in real time to evaluate the esophagus.

 For cats with megaesophagus which can’t be reversed by treatment, the aim is to prevent aspiration pneumonia and ensure adequate nutrition.
 This may include:

-Feeding cats in an upright position to help gravity move down the esophagus.
+Elevated feeding position: Feeding cats in an upright position to help gravity move down the esophagus.
 The recommended angle is 45-90 degrees from the floor and the cat should remain in that position for 10-15 minutes after eating.
-Some suggestions include placing the bowl on a table which is too small for your cat to sit on so he has to eat standing up, holding your cat in an upward position while you, or somebody else feeds him, I have even seen one cat held upright in a sling.
+Some suggestions include placing the bowl on a table which is too small for your cat to sit on so he has to eat standing up, holding your cat in an upward position while you or somebody else feeds him, I have even seen one cat held upright in a sling.

-Feeding smaller but more frequent meals 3-4 times a day.
+Frequent meals: Feeding smaller but more frequent meals 3-4 times a day.

 Medications: Metoclopramide or Cisapride which can help to increase motility of the esophagus.

 Supportive care: Additional antibiotics and supportive care such as oxygen therapy will be necessary to treat cats with aspiration pneumonia.